 People may believe because worms are usually harmless in humans, that they’re probably not too dangerous in dogs either and that they can rid themselves of them, but this is not the case.
-Dogs cannot get rid of worms themselves, medical assistance will be required to some extent.
+Dogs cannot get rid of worms themselves.
+Medical assistance will be required to some extent.

 Does My Dog Have Worms?

 There are certain things to look out for if you suspect your dog may have worms.
 Does your dog have chronic diarrhea?
 Is there blood, mucus or worms in the stool?
 Has your dog lost a lot of weight?
 Does your dog itch and lick their anal area more than usual?
 Is your dog scooting?
-Has your dog’s abdomen swollen?
+Is your dog’s abdomen swollen?
 All of these can be symptoms of worms.

 What causes an infestation of worms, though?
-The majority of worm species infect your dog through digestion of the eggs, however there are also other causes.
+The majority of worm species infect your dog through ingestion of the eggs, however, there are also other causes.
 Heartworms can be caused by a mosquito bite transmitting infective larvae.
 Consuming contaminated soil, water, or stool can transfer whipworms and tapeworms come about from ingesting an infected host, such as fleas and rabbits.
 Roundworms and hookworms can be transmitted by consuming infected stool, soil or vomit.

 How Do I Treat My Dog’s Worms?